sswatson/MultivariableCalculus.tex/README.md

 This repository contains source code for a multivariable calculus text used as a part of *Interphase*, a summer program for entering freshmen at MIT.

-To compile, you need pdfLaTeX and Asymptote (both of which are included in standard TeX installations).
-To compile, run:
+To compile, you need LuaLaTeX and Asymptote (both of which are included in standard TeX installations).
+You also need to install the latex packages and class files at my [latex-setup](https://github.com/sswatson/latex-setup) repo.

 ```
-pdflatex MultivariableCalculus.tex
+lualatex --shell-escape MultivariableCalculus.tex
 cd asy
 asy *-*.asy
 cd ../
-pdflatex MultivariableCalculus.tex
+lualatex --shell-escape MultivariableCalculus.tex
-pdflatex MultivariableCalculus.tex
+lualatex --shell-escape MultivariableCalculus.tex
-pdflatex MultivariableCalculus.tex
+lualatex --shell-escape MultivariableCalculus.tex
 ```